primaryodors/primarydock/README.md

 <ul>
   <li>Using openbabel, you can generate 3 dimensional SDFs from SMILES input.
 Example syntax:<br>
     <code>obabel -:'CCO' --gen3D -osdf -Osdf/ethanol.sdf</code><br>
-    There is also a PHP script located at <code>data/gensdf.php</code> that will make the obabel call, as well as add the molecule to odorants.json, if given a compound name and a SMILES string.
+    There is also a PHP script located at `data/gensdf.php` that will make the `obabel` call, as well as add the molecule to `odorants.json`, if given a compound name and a SMILES string.
   </li>
   <li>SDFs are available from PubChem at https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/cid/{pubchem_cid}/SDF?record_type=3d</li>
   <li>Or at https://pubchem.ncbi.nlm.nih.gov/rest/pug/compound/smiles/{SMILES}/SDF?record_type=3d</li>
 </ul>

-Please take a look at the primarydock.config file as a sample of the format for dock settings.
+Please take a look at the `primarydock.config` file as a sample of the format for dock settings.
 You will want to edit this file, or create a new one, for each receptor+ligand pair that you wish to dock.
 There are lines for repointing to your PDB and SDF model input files, as well as various other options that may be useful to your purposes.